Hills End (album)

 Hills End is the debut album by Australian indie rock band DMA's, released on 26 February 2016.
 It peaked at number eight for one week in March 2016 on the ARIA Albums Chart.
 The album also charted in the United Kingdom and the Netherlands.
 The album has received BRIT Certified Breakthrough status.

+In February 2026, a 10th Anniversary limited edition vinyl will be released, with a second LP of early demos recorded by the group.